mith3x/Run-Length-Encoding-Image-Processor/README.md

 ### How to Run
 Compile the program with the provided camera library:

-gcc -o run_length_encoding main.c camera.o
+gcc -o run_length_encoding a2-posted.c camera.o

 Run the program: